 Factor in all your purchases, account for any change in inventory, assume perfect portions were served, plus no breakage, no waste, no theft – that is your theoretical usage.
 That’s the product usage associated with having run perfectly for the period.
 (Hey, it’s called theoretical for a reason!)
 Once you know what the usage should have been, you can compare it to your actual usage to see if there is variance.

 To determine if a restaurant is running at a truly great food cost for a period depends on seeing how close the actual food cost is to the theoretical cost.
 As an example, if two restaurants are each operating at a 30% food cost, they may not actually be running at the same level of efficiency.
 If one has a theoretical food cost of 29.5%, its 30% actual cost means it’s doing a fantastic job.
-If the other has a theoretical food cost of 25%, it’s got some work to do since they are 5% higher than they should be.
+If the other has a theoretical food cost of 25%, it’s got some work to do since their actual costs are 5% higher than they should be.
 Each location can have a different theoretical cost, depending on the unique product mix sold.

 How can MarginEdge show me Theoretical Usage reporting?

 Since ME receives and processes all purchase invoices, and is connected to your POS to receive sales at the product mix level (PMIX data), the system already knows everything you buy and sell without you having to manually enter any of that data!
+You just have to help us connect all the dots.

 To start seeing theoretical usage on beer, wine and liquor (BWL), all that remains is associating your POS buttons with products.
 To see theoretical usage on food products, you’ll first need to add some recipes and then associate those recipes to POS buttons.
 Associating these products or recipes with your POS buttons is called PMIX mapping.